 The outcome of the Research and Assess phase is a Customer Journey Map (CJM) representing how your organization interacts with customers across business functions.
 It also identifies whether customer feedback loops reach decision-makers, offering them insight into your customers' needs.

 A CJM visually represents the entire customer experience, from awareness to post-purchase support.
 By outlining each stage, action, thought, and emotion, the CJM identifies key pain points and bottlenecks.
 The CJM helps companies pinpoint inefficiencies—such as excessive manual data entry or communication delays.
-By addressing these issues with targeted software solutions, such as a Customer Relationship Management (CRM), Marketing Automation and Engagement Tools, Sales Enablement and Productivity Tools, Customer Service and Support Platforms, eCommerce Websites, Content Management System (CMS), Point of Sale Systems (POS), Order Management Systems (OMS), data analytics and reporting - businesses can maximize their ROI from software investments and support sustainable growth.
+By addressing these issues with targeted marketing software solutions, such as a Customer Relationship Management (CRM), Marketing Automation, Customer Service and Support Platforms, eCommerce, Website Content Management System (CMS), data analytics and reporting, businesses can maximize their ROI from software investments and support sustainable growth.

-We'll examine how well your sales process and technology stack help your sales team motivate prospective customers to make their first and subsequent purchases, onboard new customers, track, manage, fulfill, and ship their orders, including Customer Relationship Management (CRM), Order Management Systems (OMS), eCommerce, and shipping software.
+We'll examine how your marketing technology stack helps your sales team motivate prospective customers to make their first and subsequent purchases, onboard new customers, track, manage, and fulfill orders, including Customer Relationship Management (CRM), Website Content Management System (CMS), and eCommerce.

-We'll review your customer service process and technology stack to determine how well they help your customer service team manage client concerns, product and service issues, and product returns (reverse shipping, customer issue tracking and feedback management).
+We'll review your customer service technology stack to assess how well it helps your customer service team manage client concerns and product and service issues.

 In a dynamic market, leveraging technology such as data analytics and reporting is essential for effectively monitoring customer feedback.
 These tools enable companies to track shifts in preferences and adapt their offerings accordingly, ensuring they meet and anticipate evolving demands.